Skip to content

 Every living thing has traits, and those traits come from one of two places.
 Some traits show up because they were passed down from parents.
 Others show up because of things that happened during the organism's life.
 4.13B is a clean, focused standard with one job: teach kids how to tell the two apart.

 Inherited traits are passed from parents to offspring.
 A puppy gets its fur color from its parents.
 A kid gets eye color from mom and dad.
 A leopard gets its spots, a fish gets its fin shape, a sunflower gets its yellow petals.
-These traits are part of the organism from the moment it's born or hatches or sprouts.
+These traits are set by genes the organism inherited from its parents.
+Some show up at birth (eye color, fur color) and some develop later (adult height, beard color), but they're all part of the inherited 'instruction manual' from the parents.
 You can't change them by what you do later.
 The puppy can't grow brown fur if its parents both had black fur and passed black fur on to the puppy.

 Acquired traits are picked up during life.
 A person gets a scar from falling off a bike.
 A skin gets darker from a summer in the sun.
 A dog learns to sit on command.
 A houseplant grows bent toward the window.
 A baseball player builds bigger arm muscles from practice.
 None of these things came from parents.
 They came from things that happened to the organism.
 And they don't pass to the next generation.
 A kid born to a parent with a scar isn't born with that scar.
 By the end of this unit, kids should be able to look at any trait and decide: did it come from the parents or did it happen during life?